 After School Learning Support Groups

-Where school budgets are strained but parents are eager for children to receive more support, an after-school learning support group is a smart solution.
+Where school budgets are strained, but parents are eager for their children to receive more support, an after school learning support group is a smart solution.

-We have two different clubs
+We have two different clubs:

-What Parents & Students say about Clubs
+What Do Parents & Students Say About Our Clubs?

 “My son Jaimon (aged 9) has been attending the Learning Support Group at Claygate Primary School for the past four weeks and I am stunned by the fact that he is happy to continue doing the Nessy Reading programme at home.
 In the past he’s had little ability and even less desire to persevere with anything learning-wise.
 He has defaulted to believing he can’t do it and therefore sets himself up to fail before he even begins.
 This programme, however, seems to have captivated him and he wants to carry on doing it at home!
 I’m in awe and believe I can see improvement with his reading already.